 This nail color hardly ever left my hands when summer rolled around.
 It’s also more opaque than ballet slippers, getting full coverage in two coats.
 Not to mention it’s a great neutral color to use in combination with other pinks or golds for nail art.

-A light mauve-pink shade, this is a great color to wear if you want a little extra sass with your office manicure.
-It’s one of my favorite neutral shades to wear for fall, due to the dark color but is light enough to be wearable in the warmer months.
+A light mauve-pink shade is a great color to wear if you want a little extra sass with your office manicure.
+It’s one of my favorite neutral shades for fall due to the dark color, but it is light enough to be wearable in the warmer months.

 Lilac was named one of the new neutral shades a few years ago.
 So if you want a little extra color for your office manicure, this one is the way to go.

-A light lilac color with extra red undertones, Bond With Whomever is surprisingly wearable and is one of my favorite “neutral” shades to wear, particularly because it’s not a pastel, which doesn’t work for my skin tone.
+A light lilac color with extra red undertones, Bond With whoever is surprisingly wearable.
+It is one of my favorite “neutral” shades, mainly because it’s not a pastel, which doesn’t work for my skin tone.

-Looking for something similar with blue undertones and is a little more pastel in the shade?
-Essie’s “Lilacism” is the one for you.
+Are you looking for something similar with blue undertones and a little more pastel in the shade?
+Then, Essie’s “Lilacism” is the one for you.

-There you have it; a short and sweet list of neutral nail polish shades that are guaranteed to leave you feeling perfectly polished while also staying work appropriate.
-When in doubt, stay away from bright colors or anything bold, like navy blue, and opt for light pink.
+There you have it; a short and sweet list of neutral nail polish shades guaranteed to leave you feeling perfectly polished while also staying work appropriate.
+Avoid bright colors or anything bold, like navy blue, and opt for light pink when in doubt.

-Now you know how to paint your nails and stay in your company’s dress code!
+Now you know how to paint your nails and stay within your company’s dress code!